Welcome to Lost Yogi’s ESO DPS Guide in late 2022 / early 2023.

 When I started back in 2014 I didn’t do a lot of stuff that would have helped me tremendously.
 One of those things was I didn’t level up and upgrade my skills.
 That meant I didn’t realize my Sorcerer had built-in self-heal.

-These days you can google all skills and morphs of those skills, so you only spend time on what is needed and can benefit best ftom.
+These days you can google all skills and morphs of those skills, so you only spend time on what is needed and can benefit best from it.

 In my build videos and post, I specify what skills and morphs you should use.
-I would however level all skills to the point where they can be morphed while I level up, since ESO change over time, and you could very well need one of those skills soon.
+I would however level all skills to the point where they can be morphed while I level up since ESO changes over time, and you could very well need one of those skills soon.